tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 twitter_image: street-signs.jpg
 created_at: 2013-09-08
 ---

-There are a lot of acronyms that end in "P"
+There are a lot of acronyms on the internet that end in "P", like TCP, IP, and HTTP.
+This "P" stands for "protocol".
+Perhaps you are wondering what a protocol is.

-"Protocol" is one of those words that sounds more special than it is.
+"Protocol" is one of those words that sounds more special than it really is.
 The concept of a computer protocol might sound quite complex, but it's a rather generic concept that is something like a language, an expectation, and a social norm.

 The way a particular protocol works might be quite complicated, but I just want to explain the generic concept of a protocol.
-I'll explain this through two example protocols.

-"simple analogy"

-What's about to happen
+I'm going to do this by writing about a protocol that you might not think of as a protocol.

 ## The street sign protocol
-First, I'll document a protocol that we might not usually think of a protocol.
+I'm going to document a protocol that we might not usually think of a protocol.
 Let's call it the Street Sign Protocol (SSP).

 ![Street signs](street-signs.jpg)